-If you’re on the market for a well-made, durable, and versatile product for kids, look no further than this little square scooter (this one is our favorite).
+If you’re on the market for a well-made, durable, and versatile product for kids, look no further than a little square scooter (this one is our favorite).

 This little gem gets more use in our therapy practice than almost any other piece of equipment.
 Why?
 Mainly it’s because they’re just plain FUN!
 Nothing can get a kid more excited about therapy than whizzing down the hallway on one of these babies!

 We therapists love scooters just as much as the kids because of their ability to target a whole array of skills in a fun and interesting way.
 In one therapy session with a scooter, we can work on core strengthening, upper body strengthening, coordination, and endurance – not to mention the awesome sensory benefits!